Gwasanaethau/overheard-on-ronin/overheard_on_Ronin.md

 “I’m in a ranty mood!”
 “Is that similar to a moody rant?
 Is that dependency inversion?”

 Oh no!
 I can’t stop the Star Wars!

+Let’s display a flash message at the top of the page which notifies the loser…err…*user* of the error.